-Chris Young: Bogaerts is the latest Sox player to leave Fenway Park for greener pastures (Part 2 of 2)
+Chris Young: Bogaerts is the latest Sox player to leave Fenway Park for greener pastures (part 2 of 2)

 The Red Sox replaced Damon with oft-injured JD Drew, who got a surprising five-year $70M offer in 2006, and while Drew helped the Sox to their 2007 championship, he hit just .264 over his five seasons.

-In similar fashion, Jacoby Ellsbury also became a popular player in Boston, but when it came time for a big payday, found that only the Yankees (again) were willing to pay for the centerfielder.
+In similar fashion, Jacoby Ellsbury also became a popular player in Boston, but when it came time for a big payday, he found that only the Yankees (again) were willing to pay for the centerfielder.
 Ellsbury, who came up through the Red Sox’ system, spent the first seven years of his career in Boston, where he established himself as one of the most exciting young stars in the game, hitting .297/.350/.417 in 715 games with the Sox.
 Ellsbury shattered the single-season franchise record with 70 stolen bases in 2009, and two years later, he set career highs with 32 home runs (very suspicious, given that his previous season high was nine, in 2008), 105 RBI and a .928 OPS to finish as the runner-up for the AL MVP award.
-His final season with the organization ended with Boston celebrating its third World Series championship of the millennium in 2013.
+His final season with the organization ended with Boston celebrating its third World Series championship of the millennium in 2013 (he was also part of the 2007 world champs, as a rookie).

 Those accolades set Ellsbury up for an expensive new contract, but only New York would dig deep into its pockets, swooping in with a seven-year, $153-million deal to lure Ellsbury to the Bronx.
 Red Sox fans were terrorized by flashbacks of Damon’s “betrayal” years earlier, because once again a star centerfielder was ditching Boston to take the money offered by the Evil Empire.